u0421793/serveros/README.md

 very much a case of

 1. collect underpants
 2. ?
 3. launch Server OS

 # refinements in direction

-It could be entirely possible that this could be a node thing.
-Get node.js to be able to driver machine drivers, and get the other end of node.js to be able to run nginx.
+It could be entirely possible that this could be a node.js thing.
+Get node.js to be able to drive machine drivers, and get the other end of node.js to be able to run nginx.
 Then install it on something - bare metal, no other OS.